Estrid Bjørnsdotter

-Estrid Bjørnsdotter also called Estrid Byrdasvend (12th century) was a Norwegian Queen consort, spouse of King Magnus V of Norway.
+Estrid Bjørnsdotter also called Estrid Byrdasvend and Eldrid Bjarnesdatter (12th century) was a Norwegian Queen consort, spouse of King Magnus V of Norway.

 Estrid Bjørnsdotter was the daughter of Björn Byrdasvend and Rangrid Guttormsdotter, who was a possible descendant of Tostig Godwinson, the brother of the last Anglo-Saxon King of England Harold Godwinson.
 She was the widow of Tore Skinnfeld.
 She later married King Magnus V in the year of 1170, and thereby became queen of Norway.